 Our wider church - the deanery and the archdiocese

-The head of the Archdiocese is Archbishop Jean of Dubna.
+The head of the Archdiocese is Metropolitan Jean of Doubna.

 The Exarchate traces its origins to the episcopal service of Metropolitan Evlogii, who in the late 1930s felt himself unable to guide his flock of the Russian Orthodox Church within the embrace of the Moscow Patriarchate, given the atheistic influence of Communism in Russia after the revolution of 1917.
 Metropolitan Evlogii sought to carry forward his service under the protection of the Ecumenical Patriarchate.
 The Exarchate therefore sees itself as the successor of the earlier ‘Provisional administration of the Russian parishes in Western Europe’ founded by Patriarch Tikhon (later St Tikhon) of Moscow and entrusted to Evlogii in 1921.